olaurino/mapping-vodml/003-examples.md

 it is most naturally represented by a GROUP embedded in the GROUP of the structured type owning the attribute.

-The example below shows in red a GROUP representing the attribute ‘position’ (identified by utype src:source.Source.position) that has as data type a SkyCoordinate, which itself consists of a ‘longitude’ and ‘latitude’ attribute (we defer discussing the reference to the next section).
+The example below shows in red [TBD: no color in listings any more] a GROUP representing the attribute ‘position’ (identified by utype [TBD: utype!] src:source.Source.position) that has as data type a SkyCoordinate, which itself consists of a ‘longitude’ and ‘latitude’ attribute (we defer discussing the reference to the next section).
 Note their structure indicates *only* their relation to their